Jubilee (character): Generation X

 Jubilee leaves the X-Men to join a new group of teenage mutants known as Generation X. The team is led by Banshee and Emma Frost, and is initially composed of Jubilee, Husk, Synch, M, and Skin, with Chamber, Penance, Mondo, and Gaia joining as the series progresses.
 The team also becomes a safe haven for three young wards during their adventures: Artie Maddicks, Leech, and temporarily, Franklin Richards.

 Both Banshee and Emma Frost educate the teenagers in school subjects as well as combat and field skills (with occasional assistance from visiting instructors such as Wolverine and Beast).
 Jubilee and the other mutant teens hone their unique abilities and occasionally battle foes such as the Juggernaut, Omega Red, and their archrival Emplate.
 Time after time, Jubilee uses her experience with the X-Men to help her teammates outsmart their enemies.
 On more than one occasion, Jubilee is solely responsible for the defeat of Emplate.
 She uses sarcasm when Emplate siphons her powers so that he will become enraged enough to not have control over them, causing him to blast himself with Jubilee's energy blasts.
-During the team's last encounter with Emplate, Jubilee uses her power to blow up Proudstar Hall in order to defeat him.
-Her teammates survive the massive explosion because Iceman covers them with an ice shield.
+During the team's last encounter with Emplate, Jubilee uses her power to blow up Proudstar Hall to defeat him.
+Her teammates survive the explosion because Iceman covers them with an ice shield.

 During her stay at the Massachusetts Academy, Jubilee is kidnapped and held hostage by Bastion during Operation: Zero Tolerance.
 She manages to resist his mental probes for a good amount of time, hiding valuable information about the X-Men.
 Jubilee stages an escape early on, knocking several armed soldiers unconscious with a large plasma volley.
 However, she is recaptured when she stops to give CPR to one of the guards she injured.
 She eventually escapes with the help of Bastion's assistant, Daria.
 While wandering the desert after her getaway, she is attacked by a Prime Sentinel and holds her own by blasting his vision receptors.
 She is saved at the last minute by Wolverine, who reunites her with the X-Men.
 After discovering Bastion has planted a nano-explosive inside Cyclops, the X-Men return home, dropping Jubilee off at Massachusetts Academy on the way.

 One of the most important episodes of her stay with Generation X comes when she discovers the true killer of her parents, Hunter Brawn.
 She stages an operation, using her mutant powers, and innate skills and abilities to track down Brawn.
 With the help of her friends and teammates, she manages to defeat him.
 Enraged at how he destroyed her family, Jubilee's powers flare to a massive level, but instead of killing the man, she takes out her aggression by blowing up his warehouse, leaving him to be arrested by local authorities.